Lillian Russell: Later years

+Fact-finding mission and death

 In 1922, Russell undertook a fact-finding mission to Europe on behalf of President Warren Harding.
 The mission was to investigate the increase in immigration.
 She recommended a five-year moratorium on immigration and a minimum of 21 years residency before making application for naturalization.
 Russell stated: "only the useless in the reconstruction of their countries are seeking to come to the United States ... the immigration of recent years has been from that class of people which arrests rather than aids, the development of any nation".
 Her findings were instrumental in developing the content of the Immigration Act of 1924, which greatly restricted immigration of southern and eastern Europeans and banned the immigration of Asians.

 Russell suffered apparently minor injuries on the return trip, which, however, led to complications, and she died after ten days of illness at her home in Pittsburgh, Pennsylvania.
 Thousands of people lined the route of her military funeral, attended by many actors and politicians; President Harding sent a wreath that was set atop her casket.
 She is interred in her family's private mausoleum in the Allegheny Cemetery in Pittsburgh, Pennsylvania.